-Businesses wanting to take advantage of the £1million Annual Investment Allowance must plan their capital expenditure carefully, as Simon Littlejohns, Partner and Head of Tax at Friend Partnership explains.
+Businesses wanting to take advantage of the £1million Annual Investment Allowance must plan their capital expenditure carefully.

 In his 29 October Budget, Chancellor Hammond announced an increase in the Annual Investment Allowance (‘AIA’) from £200,000 to £1million with effect for expenditure incurred on or after 1 January 2019.

 The new limit is in place for a period of two years, ending 31 December 2020.